alexbosworth/ln-service/README.md

 Give access to the node by making a macaroon access credential

+Specify `id` to allow for revoking future access

 Requires `macaroon:generate` permission

 Note: access once given cannot be revoked.
 Access is defined at the LND level